ZENG-Hui/ising_triangular/README.md

 ## Rust module

     sweep(spins, temperature, n_flips=None)

 - `spins` numpy 2D matrix of int32, modified by the function
 - `temperature` for the flip probabilities
 - `n_flips` amount of attempts to flip, by default it is the amount of spins

 It returns the difference of energy between the new spin configuration and the original one.

+## Python code

+The python code is made as a jupyter notebook, run `jupyter-notebook` to launch jupyter.